gvwilson/sensibleadventures/nardica/nardica.md

 "I really don't know."

 "We knew this was coming," he continued after a moment.
-"The ice melting,
+"The ice was melting,
-the fish dying,
+the fish were dying,
-computers watching us every second and getting smarter every day---we saw it all happening, but everyone was wrapped up in their own little problems and wouldn't let themselves see that all those problems were connected.
+computers were watching us every second and getting smarter every day---we saw it all happening, but everyone was wrapped up in their own little problems and wouldn't let themselves see that all those problems were connected.
 By the time things were bad enough that they couldn't ignore it any more,